Having trouble focusing?

 At The Heller Psychology Group, we offer a variety of testing/evaluation services.
 The more common types of assessments that we offer are described below.
 In addition, we offer a range of more specialized types of evaluations.
 If you are unsure whether our testing services would address your individual needs, please contact us and we would be happy to setup a time to assist you in determining which type of evaluation and/or treatment would best serve your needs.

-Psychological evaluations usually have the following components:
+Evaluations usually have the following components:

 Provides an opportunity for the clinician to gain in-depth information about a client’s history and present level of functioning.